 SPARED CRN leadership includes Charles Viviano (FDA), Jim Hu (Weill Cornell Medicine) Danica Marinac-Dabic (FDA), Art Sedrakyan (Weill Cornell Medicine), Benjamin Fisher (FDA), Michael Gorin (Johns Hopkins), and Fernando Bianco (Urological Research Network).

-All participating CRNs have established MOUs with the MDEpiNet Coordinating Center to join the CRN COP and are members of the MDEpiNet EOC.
+All participating CRNs have established a memorandum of understanding with the MDEpiNet Coordinating Center to join the CRN collaborative learning communities and are members of the MDEpiNet executive operations committee.
 SPARED is coordinated out of the James Buchanan Brady Urological Institute at Johns Hopkins University School of Medicine (Principal Investigator: Michael Gorin).
 Data collection for inclusion in the SPARED Registry was previously approved by the Johns Hopkins Institutional Review Board (IRB).
 All participating sites have obtained local IRB approval and patients have signed informed consent allowing for data collection and related analyses.

 SPARED CRN has an estimated 1,000 patients in its various institutional registries that are transitioning to single data platform and expanding data collection efforts.